textwire/textwire.github.io/versioned_docs/version-v2/guides/template-usage.md

 ## Simple usage

 To use Textwire as a template language, you need to import the `github.com/textwire/textwire` package and create a new Template instance.
 You can ether pass `nil` or a `*textwire.Config` to the `NewTemplate` function.
 The `*textwire.Config` is used to configure the template language.
+Read more about [configurations](/docs/v2/guides/configurations) in Textwire.

 ```go title="main.go"
 import (